buildpacks/community/GOVERNANCE.md

   * Out of courtesy, a notice for nomination should be given to members that fall under this category prior to being nominated.

 [contributions]: https://github.com/buildpacks/community/blob/main/contributors/guide.md#contributions

+## Voting Rules

+All voting in the CNB project will adhere to a [lazy consensus](https://openoffice.apache.org/docs/governance/lazyConsensus.html) model.
+In order for an RFC, proposal, or other motion to pass, the following must hold true:

+* There are no votes against the motion
+* There is at least one vote in favor of the motion

+The absence of a vote from a party with a binding vote in the process is considered to be a vote in the affirmative.
+Non-binding votes are welcomed and encouraged.

 ## RFC Process
 Each major decision in Cloud Native Buildpacks starts as a Request for Comments (RFC).
 Everyone is invited to discuss the proposal, to work toward a shared understanding of the tradeoffs.